 Puerto Rico is an amazing island to explore as a solo.
-The people are warm and friendly and proud to be from Puerto Rico.
+Puerto Ricans are warm and friendly and proud to be from Puerto Rico.
 With a continually tropical climate, the island is just as warm as its inhabitants.

-Below is our guide to how to travel solo in Puerto Rico as well as lots of practical information such as where to stay, which tour company to use and how to get around.
-Find out how to get from the airports and what to do in each place.
-All companies included have been recommended by solo female travellers and come with our Solo Female Friendly endorsement.
+Find out how to get from the airport, what to do in each place, and examples of a Puerto Rico travel itinerary.
+All companies included below have been recommended by solo female travellers in our solo community and come with our Solo Female Friendly endorsement.
 Just choose the relevant section or read the full article.